Frontekip/reklog-storage/README.md

 # RekLog Storage

-Simple MongoDB wrapper for RekLog Storage - Connect to dedicated MongoDB instances with ease.
+Simple and secure API client for RekLog Storage - Access your dedicated database instances with API keys.

 ## Installation